techquest/isw-hosted-fields/README.md

     a. **amount:** Total amount to be paid in kobo.
     b. **currencyCode:** The ISO code of the currency being used.
     c. **dateOfPayment:** The date the payment was made.
-    d. **payableCode:** As provided on your Quickteller Business dashboard.
+    d. **payableCode:** As provided on your [Quickteller Business dashboard](https://business.quickteller.com/developertools).
     e. **merchantCode:** As provided on your [Quickteller Business dashboard](https://business.quickteller.com/developertools).
-    f. **transactionReference:** A unique reference for every transaction.    s
+    f. **transactionReference:** A unique reference for every transaction.

-Using the configuration object above, the corresponding HTML should have the properties of the 'fields' property with their respective id selectors like so:
+Using the configuration object above, the corresponding HTML should have elements with IDs set to the properties of the 'fields' property like so:
 ```html
     <div class="payment-form-container" data-field-type="pan">
       <div class="form-header">